 The size of your learning community is one factor to consider.
 Some schools organize their committees around the three pillars of ACE, others have ten separate committees, one for each Learning Principle.
 The process is yours, so you can organize it in any way that will be meaningful to your community.

 View the ACE Ecosystem 2.0 document for more details:

 If we are already accredited by a different agency, how can we switch to NEASC?

 Schools currently accredited and in good standing with another NEASC-recognized accreditation agency and who wish to switch to or to add NEASC Accreditation may apply under NEASC’s Policy 1.6 which leads to an important two-day Foundation Standards review visit.
 Successful completion of the Foundation Standards review visit can lead to full NEASC Accreditation with no gap in accredited status.
 Examples include schools already accredited by COBIS or other internationally-respected accreditation agencies recognized by NEASC.

 How much should we budget for NEASC accreditation?

-If a school’s initial application is accepted, then the school pays an application fee and subsequent fees for each visit as published on our Dues and Fees schedule.
-Once the school achieves “Candidate” status (generally following the Preparatory visit), the school begins paying annual dues based on student enrollment.
+If a school’s initial application is accepted, then the school pays an application fee and subsequent fees for each visit.
+Once the school achieves “Candidate” status (generally following the Preparatory visit), the school begins paying annual dues* based on student enrollment.

-For hypothetical budgeting purposes, a school of 500 students with no delays in the process may consider the following approximate 5-year cost breakdown* based on 2022 figures (from application through to the start of the second accreditation cycle, regardless of accreditation pathway):
+A hypothetical school of 500 students with no delays in the process may have the 5-year cost breakdown shown below (based on 2023 figures).
+This example includes fees from application through the start of the second accreditation cycle, regardless of accreditation pathway.